AlteracValleyHumber2019/CoreGame/README.md

 ## Optimization

-Because this game will be a 40 vs 40 player MMO, optimization is vital.
+Optimization is vital for this game as it will be a 40 vs. 40 player online action game.
 The global game data will be handled by a world server providing and updating all data in the game.
 The client will pull 2 sets of data within each update: Global data and Local data.

-Global data is data that should be known by every player in the game at all time.
-For example which team owns which graveyard and how much resource does a said team have.
+Global data should be known by every player in the game at all times.
+For example which team owns which graveyard or the amount of resources each team has in their banks.

-Local data is data that are important to a specific client but may not be important for another client.
-For example a player will only receive data that is related to events that happen near them within a radius.
+Local data are important to a specific client but may not be important for another client.
+For example a player will only receive data that is related to events that happen near them within a specific radius.

 ## Object Inheritance Hierarchy

-#### Capture Points
+#### **Capture Points**
 ##### Graveyards
 Capturing a Graveyard increases the global pressence of a team by giving them more respawn options.

 ##### Towers
 Towers contain archers which fire arrows at enemies in the area.

-#### Actions
+#### **Actions**
 ##### Mobility
 Moving around based on directional input.

 ##### Auto Attack
-While a target is within a valid distance, it will take damage from basic attacks.
+While a target is within a valid distance, it will take damage from basic attacks without the user having to add input.

 ##### Dying
-When health hits 0, a unit dies.
+When health hits 0, a unit dies and can respawn at a graveyard.

 ##### Respawning
 After a timer is completed, dead players come back to life at the nearest Graveyard.